vitaly-t/pg-promise/README.md

         case 2:
             return t.query("select 2");
     }
     // returning nothing or null indicates the end of the sequence;
     // throwing an error will result in a reject;
 }

 db.tx(function (t) {
+    // t = this;
     return t.sequence(factory);
 })
     .then(function (data) {